phofl/phofl.github.io/content/posts/pandas_20_features.md

 performance boost on top of it.
 Generally, if an application does not rely on updating more than one object at once and does not utilize chained assignment, the risk of turning Copy-on-Write on is minor.
 I've tested it on some code-bases and saw promising performance improvements, so I'd recommend trying it out to see how it impacts your code.
-We are planning on making CoW the default in the next major release.
+We are currently planning on making CoW the default in the next major release.
 I'd recommend developing new features with Copy-on-Write enabled to avoid migration issues later on.